Kav-K/GPTDiscord/README.md

 `/index add_discord channel:<discord channel>` - Create an add an index based on a discord channel

-`/index discord_backup` - Use the last 3000 messages of every channel on your discord server as an index
+`/index discord_backup` - Use the last 3000 messages of every channel on your discord server as an index.
+Needs both an admin and a index role

 ### System and Settings